eviltester/thingifier/challenger/info/10_how_to_register_cloud_challenger.md

 - `POST /challenger`
 - use the `X-CHALLENGER` header in all requests
 - _visit https://apichallenges.herokuapp.com/gui/challenges/{guid}_
+- save/restore the challenger progress and data in local storage from the GUI buttons

 You don't have to do any of this if you run the application locally in single user mode.
 But we want to try and make it easy for as many people as possible to experiment without installing anything locally.

-The sessions on the cloud will be deleted periodically, so if you session can't be found, then just start as a new challenger.
+The sessions on the cloud will be deleted from memory when not used for 10 minutes.

 ---